Training contacts

 This means that RTOs must collect and report full Australian Vocational Education and Training Management Information Statistical Standard (AVETMISS) data relating to all students, in addition to any funding requirements.

-AVETMISS for Vocational Education and Training (VET) providers is the national data standard utilised by RTOs for the reporting of funded program and fee-for-service VET activity.
-The reporting of AVETMISS data supports consistency in the mandatory Total VET Activity (TVA) requirement and the Unique Student Identifier (USI) initiative.
+AVETMISS for vocational education and training (VET) providers is the national data standard utilised by RTOs for the reporting of funded program and fee-for-service VET activity.
+The reporting of AVETMISS data supports consistency in the mandatory TVA requirement and the Unique Student Identifier (USI) initiative.

 There are 2 important AVETMISS documents:

-Additionally the Department of Employment, Small Business and Training (DESBT) have further specific VET data reporting requirements:
+Additionally the Department of Trade, Employment and Training (DTET) have further specific VET data reporting requirements:

-VET activity reported to DESBT is electronically validated against AVETMISS and Queensland reporting requirements to ensure compliance.
+VET activity reported to DTET is electronically validated against AVETMISS and Queensland reporting requirements to ensure compliance.

-How do RTOs report VET activity for Queensland students?
+How RTOs report VET activity for Queensland students

-RTOs contracted with DESBT to deliver VET in Queensland, must report to DESBT via Partner Portal; a secure website offering an easy, consistent and effective method of information exchange between the DESBT and RTOs.
+RTOs contracted with DTET to deliver VET in Queensland, must report to DTET via Partner Portal; a secure website offering an easy, consistent and effective method of information exchange between the DTET and RTOs.
 AVETMISS Training Activity (ATA) is a facility within Partner Portal where RTOs can upload AVETMISS data.
 RTOs can submit data as often as they need to, provided they comply with relevant reporting requirements outlined in departmental funded program documentation.

-Queensland RTOs that deliver non-funded training are also required to report Total VET Activity to NCVER, and can do so directly via AVETMISS Validation Software or via the ATA facility on the Partner Portal.
+Queensland RTOs that deliver non-funded training are also required to report TVA to NCVER, and can do so directly via AVETMISS Validation Software or via the ATA facility on the Partner Portal.

 RTOs who deliver a combination of funded and non-funded activity, may choose to either:

-• split their return and report funded activity to DESBT and non-funded activity to NCVER.
+- split their return and report funded activity to DTET and non-funded activity to NCVER.

 Data validation

-Data submitted to DESBT is electronically assessed to check AVETMISS compliance and is also validated against a series of Queensland Government databases.
-The DESBT Data Management team also perform a series of data quality checks on a monthly basis therefore additional data errors may be identified for RTO's to correct and resubmit.
+Data submitted to DTET is electronically assessed to check AVETMISS compliance and is also validated against a series of Queensland Government databases.
+The department's Data Management team also perform a series of data quality checks on a monthly basis therefore additional data errors may be identified for RTO's to correct and resubmit.

 Electronic data submissions received (via Partner Portal) are processed and validated against the various departmental databases and reporting requirements, which include: